Get 50% Discount Offer 26 Days

 1. No Such File or Directory

-If you receive an error message telling that there is no such file or directory, re-check the spelling and verify that the path is there.
+If you receive an error message telling you that there is no such file or directory, re-check the spelling and verify that the path is there.
 You can use the ls command to verify the directory’s presence.

 2. Permission Denied